jldeen/dotfiles/README.md

   symlinked in when you run `script/bootstrap`.

 ## install
-There are two branches here: WSL and MacOS (still in development).
+There are two "master" branches here: WSL and MacOS; there are two "dev" branches here wsl-dev and mac-dev.

 Run this: